-Problem Statement 5: 47% of first grade students and 62% of second grade students did not meet benchmark on BAS beginning of the year comprehension.
+Problem Statement 5: In the 22-23 school year, 47% (25 students) of first grade students and 62% (32 students) of second grade students did not meet benchmark on BAS beginning of the year comprehension.
 Students with a deficit in reading comprehension will not make adequate reading progress, which will contribute to gaps in learning as they move on to more complex skills through the years.